tobnag/rasa-weather-chatbot/README.md

 ## Limitations
 The following limitations apply to this project:
 - The application is not designed for production use.
 It is intended to demonstrate the operating principles of a conversational AI.
+- A CI/CD pipeline is not set up.
+- The chatbot can only be accessed locally via a command line interface.
+- For demonstration purposes, the chatbot is connected to public APIs which require a personal API key.
-- The chatbot only supports English language.
+- The chatbot supports only English language.
+- The chatbot is limited to questions about the current weather, temperature, cloudiness, wind speed, humidity, rainfall, snowfall, and the forecast for the next day, including rain and snow information.
+- The weather forecast is restricted to the weather at noon of the next day.
+- The chatbot uses only metric units.
-- The training data for the NLU component is limited.
-The chatbot can only handle a small set of wordings for specific requests.
+- The training data of the NLU component is limited.
+The chatbot can only handle a tailored set of wordings for specific requests.
 - The interaction capabilities of the chatbot are limited.
-It is not able to handle complex requests or conversations.
+It is not able to deal with complex requests or conversations.

 ## Sources
 The following sources were used to create this project: